Okmeque1/software/PythonSoft/errors.md

 0273 NameError : The program you got has an error or an invalid reference was put in.Try again,else contact support.

-0253 ImportError : Required module does not exist.Install via 'pip' for best compatability.After installin try again.
+0253 ImportError : Required module does not exist.Install via 'pip' for best compatability.After installing try again.

 755F RuntimeError : Bad Python interpreter.Reinstall python and try again(you might have a broken hard drive).